Run The Farm

 Also known as the “Thinking Sport”: it is not always the fastest runner who wins.”

 Ward Pound Ridge Reservation has a rich history of Orienteering, going back to the very beginnings of the sport in the United States.
 Did you know that the 3rd annual U.S. Orienteering Championships were held at the our very own Ward Pound Ridge Reservation?
-It’s all here in this Sports Illustrated archive article: http://sportsillustrated.cnn.com/vault/article/magazine/MAG1086883/index.htm.
+It’s all here in this Sports Illustrated Vault article: http://www.si.com/vault/1972/12/18/617618/new-world-within-ones-compass.
+(PDF archive here in case the article disappears from the SI site again.)

 Bjorn Kjellstrom (obituary), the inventor of the modern compass, lived in Pound Ridge from the 1950s to his death in 1995 and founded the United States Orienteering Federation.
 He helped develop the trail system in the Ward Pound Ridge Reservation.
 He produced the first Orienteering (a word he also invented) maps in the US, starting with the Reservation.
 The map he created for the reservation is still sold at the Trailside Nature Museum.